Tamarind pulp is made from the citrussy flesh inside the tamarind pod - which grow on trees like the image above.

 Though the tamarind fruit is related to peanuts and chickpeas, the brown-red fleshy pulp has a sticky, date-like consistency with distinctively tart flavour and sweet date aroma.
 However tamarind pulp is rarely asked for in recipes.

-Many recipe books will direct you to make your own tamarind water from tamarind pulp, so you are using the same concentration as the recipe writer.
+Many recipe books will direct you to make your own tamarind water from tamarind pulp, so that you are using the same concentration as the recipe writer.
 If you always make the tamarind water yourself you will have more control.

-Ingredients Serves: 12
+Tamarind water ingredients Serves: 12

 - 100g tamarind pulp